lawsocsg/lawsoc-clinic-manual/docs/property.md

 **Can I purchase my spouse’s share of property?**

-If parties can agree on one spouse purchasing the other spouse’s share of the property, an Agreed Matrimonial Property Plan is filed.
-[217]_ If parties cannot agree, yet one party wants to purchase the other spouse’s share of the property, both parties can file individual Proposed Matrimonial Property Plans.
-[218]_ These proposals will assist the Court in deciding how to divide the property.
+If parties can agree on one spouse purchasing the other spouse’s share of the property, an Agreed Matrimonial Property Plan is filed.[^104] If parties cannot agree, yet one party wants to purchase the other spouse’s share of the property, both parties can file individual Proposed Matrimonial Property Plans.[^105] These proposals will assist the Court in deciding how to divide the property.
 The Court may accept or reject the whole or any part of the Agreed or Proposed Matrimonial Property Plan(s).
 The Court may also impose such terms and conditions as it